remi/surely/README.md

 # After that, you can kill it (^C) and start it as a real daemon
 $ surely start -d
 ```

+## Taking a screenshot

+When you take a screenshot, Surely does three things:

+1. Upload it to your imgur account
+2. Copy the uploaded file URL into the clipboard
+3. Say *Uploaded!* out loud (using the `say` utility)